Spring Boot Method Security with SAPL

 [...] : policy-name -> PERMIT

 For each decision, you see which documents were evaluated and their individual outcomes.
 For policy sets, sub-policy results are listed under the set name.
-If PIPs are involved, their attribute values appear in the trace.
+If a policy resolved attributes from Policy Information Points during evaluation, those values appear under an Attributes: block per document.
 Obligations and advice are listed when present in the decision.

 For additional debug output, e.g., which policy documents are loaded at startup, you can use logging.level.io.sapl=DEBUG in your application.properties.